By the grace of Allah, we are the World’s Largest Islamic Microfinance Organization.

 Akhuwat aims to alleviate poverty by creating a bond of solidarity between the affluent and the marginalized.
 Our goal is to develop and sustain a social system based on mutual support.
 We extend a helping hand to the poverty-stricken by providing interest-free loans so they can start a business and become self-reliant.

 We are a non-profit company, established in 2001, and registered with the Securities & Exchange Commission of Pakistan under section 42.

-Working as GM at the Punjab Rural Support Program (PRSP) in 2001, Dr. Amjad Saqib found the 20 percent interest charged on the loans disturbing.
+Working as GM at the Punjab Rural Support Program (PRSP) in 2001, Dr. Amjad Saqib strongly condemned the 20 percent interest charged on loan distribution.
 One reason was that the policy was in direct conflict with the teachings of Islam.
 The other was that in the formal banking sector the interest was much lower and available to ‘creditworthy’ affluent individuals, only.

 Inspired to make a change, Dr. Saqib wanted to start a Microfinance program where the loans were in the form of Qarz-e-Hasna and the benevolent loans.
 He took his big idea to a small gathering of friends and won over their support.
 With an initial donation of a humble 10,000 rupees from Mr. Saleem Ranjha and the undying support of Dr. Kamran Shams, Dr. Izhar Ul Haq and Mr. Humayon Ehsan, Akhuwat was formed.
 The first loan was given out to a woman.